2022–23 Bradford City A.F.C. season: Matches

 On 23 June, the league fixtures were announced.

+League Two play-offs

 FA Cup

 Bradford were drawn at home to Harrogate Town in the first round.

 EFL Cup

 Bradford were drawn at home to Hull City in the first round and to Blackburn Rovers in the second round.

 EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Bradford City with Burton Albion and Sheffield Wednesday.